Ircam-WAM/improtech-website/pages/Program.md

 **Solo for Sliding Trombone** This Performance presents an artistic research project exploring the performance of John Cage’s “Solo for Sliding Trombone” using AI generative tools within the Somax2 environment.
 The performance investigates the interplay between human interpretation, AI-assisted performance, and Cage’s core concepts of silence, indeterminacy, and unintentionality.
 By integrating AI agents as virtual performers and employing techniques like “coloring the silence” and “expansions,” the research aims to push the boundaries of Cage’s indeterminacy.
 This artistic research resulted in a unique set of improvised performances, captured and presented in a box set with 7 distinct tracks, showcasing the dynamic interplay between human and AI creativity within the framework of Cage’s innovative musical philosophy.

 **Deleph** se promène dans l'univers entre le son et le langage, et plutôt dans ces régions où le langage, dès l’origine, touche à l’absurde.
-Volontairement, nous avons choisi un discours public très récent qui, quoique complètement inepte, a été pris au sérieux par des milliers de gens.
+Nous sommes partis d’un court poème qui combine des mots utilisant, dans l’ordre, les sons D, L puis F.
-C’est pourquoi il est tentant de s’inspirer de ce qu’auraient pu en faire Offenbach, le Schwitters de la Ursonate, le Robert Erickson de General Speech, ou Jaap Blonk.
+Afin de s’en inspirer en imaginant ce qu’auraient pu en faire Offenbach, le Schwitters de la Ursonate, le Robert Erickson de General Speech, ou Jaap Blonk.

+Deleph ventures in the territory between sound and language.
+But, mostly in these areas where language is fundamentally absurd.
+We took as a point of departure a short poem in French which combines words using the sounds D, L and F in this order.
+Taking inspiration from this text, and imagining what Offenbach, Schwitters of the Ursonate, Robert Erickson of General Speech, or Jaap Blonk might have done with it.

+Deleph
+Delphine la dauphine ainsi médit d’Olaf :
+Il veut être Calife en place de Deleph !
+Dieu quel défi !
+Et même si Deleph se trompe
+Car se passer d’Aleph, c’est bête…
+Il se trompe, Deleph, embouchant l’olifant,
+Delphes ?
+Pourquoi partir ?
+Delphes n’est que pythie,
+Mesquins oracles dans le fond déiquescents.
+Et se passer d’Aleph, c’est bête…

 **NaN - Not a Number** is an immersive sonic experience, a real-time dialogue between the human voice and artificial intelligence, where the concept of feedback becomes a dynamic and creative principle.
 This performance-concert explores co-creation between the organic and the synthetic—an unpredictable fusion of the living presence of the voice and the responsiveness of an AI agent system that transforms, reacts to, and reshapes sound into a continuum of sonic metamorphosis.
 The performer, as the primary acoustic source, interacts with a latent AI environment that analyzes, processes, and reinterprets her vocality, generating an ever-evolving sound ecosystem.
 Every breath, every timbral inflection, and every harmonic extension propagates through space, giving rise to mutable and dynamic sonic configurations.
 The performance unfolds in an expanded and immersive environment, enriched by a resonant proscenium made of diverse materials (metal, glass, paper), which serve as surfaces for sound diffusion and vibration.
 These elements become active parts of the concert, amplifying and transforming the sound into a material choreography that engages the audience in a multi-sensory experience.
 The result is a seamless sonic flow, where the boundary between human and machine dissolves, giving way to a new, ever-transforming sonic organism.
 NaN is not just a musical performance—it is an experiment in symbiosis between voice and artificial intelligence, a journey into the unexpected, the indeterminate, and the beauty of emergent interaction.

 **Taideji** In this piece, the collaboration between the performers is rooted in an exploration of the dynamic relationship between acoustic instruments and electronics, incorporating the interactive possibilities offered by Somax2.
 The sonic palette of the piano at times low, distorted, and percussive, at others bright and resonant, interacts with the rich colors of the percussion, shaping a musical journey marked by strong contrasts and an ever-shifting energy, oscillating between density and rarefaction.
 On the electronic side, the two acoustic instruments are processed in real time through various techniques, while Somax2 establishes a sensitive and reactive connection between instrumental performance and generated sound material, enriching the dialogue between human and machine.